Titus empowers Companies to meet EU General Data Protection Regulation Compliance standards

-MUNICH, May 11, 2016 – (KuppingerCole Summit) The EU General Data Protection Regulation (EU GDPR) will have a significant impact both in the EU and around the world when it takes effect in early 2018.
+MUNICH – (KuppingerCole Summit) The EU General Data Protection Regulation (EU GDPR) will have a significant impact both in the EU and around the world when it takes effect in early 2018.
 The new regulation has significant implications for organizations, including hefty fines, specific hiring mandates for security personnel, and strict rules for breach notification and liability for violations.
 Organizations that develop a clear data protection plan will have a competitive edge to help them to build trusted customer relationships and drive business growth.
-See the TITUS and Forrester Research webinar on "EU GDPR Regulation: How to Kickstart Your Strategy Now."
+See the Titus and Forrester Research webinar on “EU GDPR Regulation: How to Kickstart Your Strategy Now.”

-- Know your data: Understanding your data is the foundation of any security or risk management initiative.
+Understanding your data is the foundation of any security or risk management initiative.
 Only by knowing what data it has, where it resides, and who has access to it can an organization effectively secure and protect it.
-With support for automated, system-suggested or user-enabled identity and classification, TITUS gives organizations visibility into their data footprint, embeds metadata directly into the files and gives users the ability to handle data appropriately.
+With support for automated, system-suggested or user-enabled identity and classification, Titus gives organizations visibility into their data footprint, embeds metadata directly into the files and gives users the ability to handle data appropriately.

-- Develop systems to ensure compliance: The EU GDPR encourages “Privacy by Design” which encompasses defined processes, appropriate tooling, employee training and accountability that together ensure appropriate data handling.
+The EU GDPR encourages “Privacy by Design” which encompasses defined processes, appropriate tooling, employee training and accountability that together ensure appropriate data handling.
 Organizations should promote a culture of privacy by prompting users to stop, think and consider the personal nature of the information they are handling.
-TITUS makes users aware of their responsibilities when handling personal information, helping to align user behavior with corporate privacy policies.
+Titus makes users aware of their responsibilities when handling personal information, helping to align user behavior with corporate privacy policies.

 “It is vital to any organization that does business with EU member states to understand and be prepared to meet new data protection regulations.
 We have been tracking the EU GDPR since its inception and have taken steps to ensure that our customers meet and exceed compliance regulations, particularly in the areas of demonstrating accountability, retention and disposal management, and data breach prevention.”